 According to Alysanne, Viserra aimed to become a queen and had her eye set on her fourteen-year older brother, Baelon, who had been a widower since the death of his sister-wife Alyssa two years before.
-Viserra believed herself to be much more beautiful than Alyssa had been, and saw no reason as to why an older brother could not marry a younger sister.
-Queen Alysanne, however, was determined to prevent such a marriage, however.
-As such, in 86 AC, Alysanne announced the betrothal of Viserra, fifteen years old at the time, to Theomore Manderly, Lord of White Harbor.
-However, Theomore had grown very stout during his life and had outlived four wives, which did not give Viserra cause for excitement for her upcoming marriage.
-Viserra at first turned to her father, but Jaehaerys agreed with the match and refused to interfere.
+Viserra saw no reason as to why she could not be wed to an older brother.
+Queen Alysanne, however, was determined to prevent such a marriage, and betrothed the fifteen-year old Viserra in 86 AC to Theomore Manderly, Lord of White Harbor.
+Viserra was not excited about the marriage, as Theomore had grown very stout during his life and had been widowed four times already.
+Viserra first turned to her father for help, but Jaehaerys agreed with the match and refused to interfere.
 Viserra then turned to Baelon, hoping for him to rescue her according to court gossip.
 One night, she slipped past Baelon's guards and climbed naked into his bed, but Baelon sent the drunk girl away when he arrived.

 In 87 AC, not long after the incident with Baelon, as arrangements were being made for Viserra's departure to White Harbor, Viserra traded clothes with one of her maids and escaped her guards.
 She slipped from the Red Keep for "one last night of laughter" with her companions, two minor lordlings and four young knights.
-Near midnight the princess and those companions who still remained raced back to the Red Keep.
-However, at the foot of Aegon's High Hill, Viserra's palfrey collided with the mare of one of her companions.
+Near midnight the princess and her remaining companions raced back to the Red Keep.
+At the foot of Aegon's High Hill, Viserra's palfrey collided with the mare of one of her companions.
 Viserra was thrown from her saddle into a wall, and she died of a broken neck at the age of fifteen.